petergeoghegan/pg_hexedit/README.md

   pg_hexedit [-hkl] [-R startblock [endblock]] [-s segsize] [-n segnumber] file
 ```

-Two new flags, `-l` and '-x', have been added.
+Two new flags, `-x` and '-l', have been added.

 Invoking it directly might be more useful when you want to work on a copy of
 the database that is not under the control of a running PostgreSQL server.